How to Align Sales and Marketing for Successful Social Selling

-There has been a long term tension between sales and marketing and almost 80% of the businesses out there don’t align their marketing and sales strategies.
+There has been a long-term tension between sales and marketing and almost 80% of the businesses out there don’t align their marketing and sales strategies.
 This means they are losing out on huge growths in revenues and profits that they could otherwise reap.
 Moreover, not aligning your sales and marketing agendas can also lead to increased costs, something no business wants to face, especially in this competitive environment.
-Gone are the days when marketing could create a lead, toss it to sales from where opportunity would be created and the deal made.
+Gone are the days when marketing could create a lead, and toss it to sales from where the opportunity would be created and the deal made.
 These days, things are all about the customer.

 Today’s buying environment is much more complex than before and it is necessary for businesses to build deeper relationships with their customers.
 Therefore, it has become crucial for sales and marketing to work together so they can promote successful social selling.
 These programs are a must because social media is all the rage these days, but how can it be done?

 There are three aspects that need to be merged for this to happen and they are discussed below:

 If a business wants any of its social program to work, they have to align it with its customers.
 Essentially, it means that marketing needs to be done for figuring out who the target audience is and sales are used for getting feedback from them.
 It starts with product marketing, which identifies the problem that can be solved with the business’s product or service.
 The primary messages are articulated and the target audience is analyzed.
 Marketers have to figure out a way to position the product in relation to competitors.
 This data is communicated to the sales team.

 Now, marketing and sales both work together to identify where the target audience can be located.
 Nowadays, it is a given you can probably find them on different social networks.
 The product is marketed to them and the sales team provides constant feedback to let them know what is working and what’s not.